Search

 - Collections - Artifact

-Americans loved stereographs -- millions were made from the mid-1800s through the 1930s.
+- Stereograph, "The Full Moon," 1904-1908 - Americans loved stereographs -- millions were made from the mid-1800s through the 1930s.
 A stereograph consists of two offset photos that appear to have three-dimensional depth when viewed through a stereoscope.
 These images entertained and educated.
-Stereographs could transport viewers to distant events, exotic places, and even worlds beyond, like this image of Mars taken through a 40-inch telescope at the Yerkes Observatory.
+Stereographs could transport viewers to distant events, exotic places, and even worlds beyond, like this image of the Moon--Earth's only natural satellite.

 - Collections - Artifact